krossetti/DDL-DC/entity-resolution-basics.md

 ### What is entity resolution?
 Entity resolution (ER) is the task of disambiguating records that correspond to real world entities across and within datasets.
 The applications of entity resolution are tremendous, particularly for public sector and federal datasets related to health, transportation, finance, law enforcement, and antiterrorism.

-Unfortunately, the problems associated with entity resolution are equally tremendous &mdash; as the volume and velocity of data grow, inference across networks and semantic relationships between entities becomes more and more difficult.
+Unfortunately, the problems associated with entity resolution are equally big &mdash; as the volume and velocity of data grow, inference across networks and semantic relationships between entities becomes more and more difficult.
 Data quality issues, schema variations, and idiosyncratic data collection traditions can all complicate these problems even further.
 When combined, such challenges amount to a substantial barrier to organizations’ ability to fully understand their data, let alone make effective use of predictive analytics to optimize targeting, thresholding, and resource management.

+### Naming your problem
+Let us first consider what an entity is.
+Much as the key step in machine learning is to determine 'what is an instance', the key step in entity resolution is to determine 'what is an entity?'
+Taking a step back from the data realm, let's define an entity as a unique thing &mdash;  a person, a business, a product &mdash; that has a set of attributes that describe it &mdash; a name, an address, a shape, a title, a price, etc. But that single entity may have multiple references across data sources, like a person with two different email addresses, a company with two different phone numbers, or a product listed on two different websites, with slightly different descriptions.
+How can we tell that these multiple references point to the same entity?
+What happens when there are even more than two or three or ten references to the same entity, each slightly different?
+How can we determine which is the canonical version?
+What do we do with the duplicates?
+And if we want to ask questions about all the unique people, or businesses, or products in our dataset, how can we produce a final version of that dataset that is unique on entity?
+These questions are precisely why entity resolution is such a common issue in large data sets, albeit one that frequently goes unnamed.

+Ironically, one of the problems in entity resolution is that even though it goes by a lot of different names, many people who struggle with entity resolution do not know the name of their problem.
 The three primary tasks involved in entity resolution are deduplication, record linkage, and canonicalization:
-1. Deduplication
+1. Deduplication (eliminating duplicate &mdash; exact &mdash; copies of repeated data)
-2. Record linkage
+2. Record linkage (identifying records that reference the same entity across different sources)
-3. Canonicalization

-This post will explore some basic approaches to entity resolution using the Python `dedupe` library.
-Let us first examine what is an entity?
-Taking a step back from the data realm, an entity is a distinct object with qualifying attributes to describe it as unique.
-So why is entity resolution a common issue in large data sets, and how does it relate to data science?
-ER is the process of ensuring no duplicates within a dataset exists to affect the analysis of the data.

-Common issues with resolving entity redundancy?
-There are many ways we encounter redundancy in a dataset.

-So what?
-Why is entity resolution important to us?
-Entity resolution is not a new problem nor concept for those working with data sets.
+3. Canonicalization (converting data with more than one possible representation into a standard form)
+Entity resolution is not a new problem, but thanks to Python and new machine learning libraries, entity resolution is an increasingly achievable objective.
+This post will explore some basic approaches to entity resolution using one of those tools &mdash; the Python `dedupe` library.

 ## About Dedupe
 [Dedupe](https://pypi.python.org/pypi/dedupe/1.4.3) is a library that uses machine learning to perform deduplication and entity resolution quickly on structured data.
 It isn't the only tool available in Python for doing entity resolution tasks, but it is the only one (as far as we know) that conceives of entity resolution as it's primary task.
 In addition to removing duplicate entries from within a single dataset, Dedupe can also do record linkage across disparate datasets.

-__discuss scaling__
+Dedupe also scales fairly well &mdash; in this post we demonstrate using the library with a smallish dataset of a few thousand records and a very large dataset of several million.

 ### How Dedupe works
 Effective deduplication relies largely on domain expertise.
 This is for two main reasons: firstly because domain experts through their experiences develop a set of heuristics that enable them to conceptualize what a canonical version of a record _should_ look like, even if they've never seen it in practice.
 Secondly, domain experts instinctively recognize which record subfields are most likely to uniquely identify a record; they just know where to look.
 As such, Dedupe works by engaging the user in labeling the data via a command line interface, and using machine learning on the resulting training data to predict similar or matching records within unseen data.